Sermon: The Ninth Commandment

 No. God would say, "Let Me protect that person.
 You tell the truth."
 It applies to those kinds of situations.

-Proverbs 22:1 A good name is rather to be chosen than great riches, and loving favor rather than silver and gold.
+Proverbs 22:1 A good name is to be chosen rather than great riches, loving favor rather than silver and gold.